Hungary pulls its ruling party out of EU’s conservatives

 The right-wing Fidesz party has held a two-thirds majority in Hungary’s parliament almost uninterrupted since 2010.
 It left the European People’s Party over the latter’s adoption on Wednesday of new procedures allowing for entire parties to be excluded from the group rather than just individual lawmakers.

+Fidesz officials, including Hungary’s prime minister and head of the party, Viktor Orban, had argued that the rule changes were “tailor-made” to sanction Fidesz, and threatened over the weekend to pull out of the EPP if the rules passed.

+The EPP backed the rule changes with an overwhelming majority: 148 in favor, 28 against and four abstentions.

-In a letter Wednesday to Manfred Weber, chairman of the EPP Group in the European Parliament, Hungarian Prime Minister Viktor Orban announced Fidesz’s decision to leave the group.
+In a letter Wednesday to Manfred Weber, chairman of the EPP Group in the European Parliament, Orban announced Fidesz’s decision to leave the group.

 “The amendments to the rules of the EPP Group are clearly a hostile move against Fidesz and our voters … This is anti-democratic, unjust and unacceptable.
 Therefore, the governing body of Fidesz has decided to leave the EPP Group immediately,” Orban wrote.